-If you’ve lived in France for a while, you will notice that there are certain things your French teacher didn’t tell you about: all the random sounds that French people make.
+If you’ve lived in France for a while, you will notice that there are certain “words” your French teacher didn’t tell you about: all those funny odd sounds that French people make.

-But no French education would be complete without a few shoulder shrugs, eye rolls, and exasperated sighs.
+You won’t find them in any dictionary or grammar book, but no French education would be complete without a few shoulder shrugs, eye rolls, and exasperated sighs.
 (Bonus points if you are holding a baguette at the same time.)
-So loosen your jaw muscles, it’s time to practice a few odd french sounds, words and expressions!
+So loosen your jaw muscles, it’s time to learn a few odd french sounds, words and expressions!

 Allez hop! – There you go!